AmpelAstro/extcats/README.rst

-The preferred way to install the package is to download the tar from this Github page, unpack it in your favourite place, and run python setup.py --install.
+The preferred way to install the package is to download the tar from this Github page, unpack it in your favourite place, and run python setup.py install.
 This will also download some test data to run the example notebooks.

 Alternatively, the pure python pacakge (witout examples) should be